 It happened to me.
 A trip to the salon turned into a nightmare.
 After getting some super pretty blonde highlights, once I got home and brushed my hair . . .
-Well let’s just say the theme from the shower scene in Psycho went off and reverberated in my head .
+Well let’s just say the theme from the shower scene in Psycho went off and reverberated in my head . . .
+Fried hair.

 Broken hair, everywhere.
 Yes, I panicked.
 I spent all night frantically googling “how to fix fried hair” in an attempt to possibly save my precious locks.
 I went to bed with my head drenched in olive oil.
 The next day, same thing: short zigzags of strands stripped, so thin they could hardly be called hair anymore, falling off into the sink.
 The fractured pieces that did stay put on my head had a weird, filmy texture to them… this was a classic, horrific case of fried hair ends

 If you’re here because a similar horror story happened to you, or if your hair’s just parched from general overprocessing—breathe.
 Sorry to sound like a Hallmark card, but it gets better and you can fix fried hair for future you.
 Nearly one year after that traumatizing bleach disaster, my hair is in a pretty good place.
 Here’s what to do to help nourish your locks back to their former glory.

-Amy Halman, Acure Organics’ resident formulator, suggests a mask a couple times a week.
+Amy Halman, Acure’ resident formulator, suggests a mask a couple times a week.
 “Let it sit for five to 10 minutes before washing,” says Halman.
 “For very damaged hair, add a couple drops of argan oil into the conditioning treatment, wrap your head, and sleep.
 In the morning, rinse with lukewarm water—hot water causes inflammation.”
 This may be the best way to fix fried hair overnight.
 Regularly deep conditioning can help dead hair by replacing any lost moisture.

-Start training your head to go “no poo.”
-If you’re not already skipping shampoo every other day, now’s the time.
 Washing hair too often can strip the scalp of its natural oils, which parches thirsty tresses even more, increasing your odds of fried hair.
 You might have to deal with greasy hair initially, but your scalp will get used to it and regulate oil production accordingly.

 In the meantime, drop the flatiron—seriously, don’t even think about putting one anywhere near your head.
 Heat will only make things worse.
 Give your hair some time to recuperate by skipping the blowouts and straightening, and instead going au naturale.
 Embrace a tousled look by mixing up your own sugar spray texturizer—a version of beachy salt spray that boosts shine instead of sucking up moisture.